 Photographs, Illustrations, and Figures

 Authors are encouraged to provide appropriate illustrations, graphics, photographs, lesson plan materials, figures, and samples of students' work with their articles.
 Figures should be numbered sequentially with Arabic numerals, discussed in the text, and accompanied by captions.

 Image Quality If the manuscript is accepted for publication, then editors will ask for original photographs and/or high-resolution image files.
 At that time, save images and graphic material as TIFF files or as EPS with Preview.
-Avoid sending large image files by e-mail.
-Send them on a CD or via an Internet service such as www.yousendit.com.
-On a CD, write your name, title of the manuscript, and the name of the program used to create the file.
+Avoid sending large image files (larger than 10mb) by e-mail.
+Send them via an Internet service such as www.yousendit.com.

-For print publications, images must be of high resolution, providing at least 300 pixels per inch (ppi) at an image size of 3 X 5 inches.
-Low-resolution images are adequate for the review process, but if the manuscript is accepted for publication, then low-resolution formats (images saved within a Word document, copied from a website, or placed in a PowerPoint show) will not be adequate.
-Please retain your original, high-resolution image files in case they are needed.
+For print publications, images must be of high resolution, providing at least 300 pixels per inch (ppi) at an image size of 3 5 inches.
+Low-resolution images (images saved within a Word document, copied from a website, or placed in a PowerPoint show) are not publishable in a journal.

 Permissions Obtain permission in writing from publishers for text quoted at length or for materials (poems, maps, photographs, cartoons, etc.) that you would like to have included in an article.
 If photos of young students (or their names or work samples) are to be included, provide statements of parental permission.

 Proofreading Have colleagues or other professionals proofread your manuscript before submission.